Iamsu!

-Sudan Ameer Williams (born November 16, 1989), better known by his stage name Iamsu! (stylized as IamSu! or IAMSU!), is an American rapper, singer, songwriter, and record producer.
-He is also a part of the production team The Invasion and lead member of the hip hop group The HBK Gang.
-Iamsu! has released numerous mixtapes in his career including Suzy 6 Speed, Million Dollar Afro with fellow California rapper Problem and the Kilt series.
-He is also known for featuring on LoveRance's "Up!", E-40's "Function", and Sage the Gemini's "Gas Pedal".
-His debut album Sincerely Yours was released on May 13, 2014.
+Sudan Ameer Williams (born November 16, 1989), better known by his stage name Iamsu! (stylized as IamSu! or IAMSU!), is an American rapper and record producer from Richmond, California.
+He is the co-founder and lead member of the hip-hop group HBK Gang, which was formed in 2008 and joined by fellow Bay Area artists including Kehlani and Sage the Gemini.
+He is best known for his guest appearances on Sage the Gemini's 2013 single "Gas Pedal" and LoveRance's 2011 single "Up!," both of which peaked within the top 50 of the Billboard Hot 100.
+He signed with Alternative Distribution Alliance to release his debut studio album Sincerely Yours (2014), which moderately entered the Billboard 200 and received mixed reviews.

 Early life

-Sudan Ameer Williams was born on November 16, 1989, in Richmond, California, however, he moved to live in Pinole.
-At a young age, he would be listening to artists such as Kanye West, R. Kelly, Aaliyah, Marching Band, The Grammar Band and reggae music.
-At the age of 14, he began making music.
-Around that time, he was "always playing with instruments and messing around with music."
-Once he attended high school, he started learning how to make beats at a local Bay Area Youth Program "Youth Radio".
+Sudan Ameer Williams was born on November 16, 1989, in Richmond, California.
+He listened to Kanye West, Aaliyah, Marching Band, The Grammar Band, and reggae music in his youth.
+Sudan began making music at age 14, and was "always playing with instruments and messing around with music."
+He started making beats while attending high school at the local Bay Area Youth Program "Youth Radio".

 Career

-2009–12: Career beginnings
+2009–2012: Career beginnings

-In 2009, Iamsu! started rapping under his stage name "Su", but then he decided to change it to Iamsu!, due to search engine optimization.
+In 2009, Iamsu! started rapping under his stage name "Su", but then he decided to change it to Iamsu! due to search engine optimization.
 On July 4, 2010, he released his first mixtape, titled Su!
 The Right Thing.
 In 2011, Iamsu! produced, co-wrote and featured on LoveRance's hit single "Up!", which also included fellow rapper 50 Cent on a remix.
 The song peaked at number 46 on the US Billboard Hot 100 and reached at number 2 on the Hot R&B/Hip-Hop Songs.
 He followed with his appearance on E-40's hit song "Function", along with rappers Problem and YG.
 The song peaked at number 62 on the US Billboard Hot R&B/Hip-Hop Songs.
 In 2012, he also featured on Jonn Hart's track "Who Booty" and Wiz Khalifa's track "Bout Me".